tswmy/login-form/README.md

 # Assignment Project

-## Assignment: Choosing a team and storing your responses
+## Choosing a team and storing your responses

 ## Overview:
 Our project encompasses a comprehensive user management system, facilitating user registration, login, and submission of responses—specifically, the selection of a team.
 These responses are systematically stored within a secure, locally hosted database.